-Price[it] - Using the market to forecast the future
+Montel Price it - Using the market to forecast the future

-Price[it]’s core products, Price Forward Curves (PFCs) aren’t forecasts either.
+Montel Price it’s core products, Price Forward Curves (PFCs) aren’t forecasts either.
 As Marc Hasenbeck describes it, PFCs are a prognosis tool for companies, helping them to understand what their exposure on the futures market equates to in hourly, daily and weekly forecasts.
 “Market players have an individual prognosis for the future, and this informs their strategy in the futures markets, which creates market prices,” he says, “What we are trying to do is rediscover what made the market prices themselves.”

 The central tenet, inherited from Hasenbeck’s experiences in the stock market, is that all market information is contained within the market prices and their fluctuations.
 Their own spot forecast model, which runs to 14 days ahead, is built around this simple idea.